n3dst4/gumshoe-fvtt/README.md

 4. `npm run build` to do a build
 5. `npm run link` to link it into your foundry data folder
 6. `npm start` to start a live incremental build (so you don't need to keep running `npm run build` after every change).
-7. Open your local foundry server and create a world with "GUMSHOE" as the system.
+7. Open your local foundry server and create a world using this as the system.

 ## Credits